gfxdisp/pu21/README.md

+# PU21
-# PU21 - Perceptual Uniform encoding for image/video quality assessment
+## Perceptual Uniform encoding for high dynamic range image and video quality assessment

 This is 2021 revision of the method for encoding high dynamic range images so that their quality can be evaluated with simple metrics, such as PSNR or SSIM.